ColdBox/ColdBox-Hero-To-SuperHero/steps/step-7.md

 ## BDD

-I want to start with the happy path of the login and add the following acceptance criteria:
+I want to start with the happy path of the login and add the following **acceptance criteria**:

 - The request must give a `200` status code
 - The response jwt subject id must be the same as the `user` id in the data packet
+- I want to return the generated `token` and also the `user` that representation that logged in.

 The last criteria is very important as it will allow us to test the JWT token generation and validation.
 However, the pre-generated code does NOT return the `user` in the response, so we need to update the `login()` method in the `Auth` handler to return the user in the response.